 生产信息

 Comprehensive information regarding the production process facility and Good Manufacturing Practice (GMP) compliance is required.
-The production site must undergo inspection and receive approval from the NMPA.
+The production site is subject to GMP compliance assessment and may undergo inspection by the NMPA as part of the approval process.

 需要详细的生产过程、设施和GMP合规性信息。生产地点必须经过NMPA检查和批准。